 - Seasonal activities.
 If Thanksgiving is coming, set aside some thankful activities.
 If it’s winter, grab a few snowman coloring sheets or our funky snowman.
 You get the picture!

-See more teacher tools designed by teachers from around the US to make your classroom planning easier!
+See more substitute teaching planning forms to make your classroom planning easier!

 Banner image via Shutterstock/mother_ana